fsdecs000/newbie-ai-coding-actuarial/README.md

 3. How it Works
 You can use this section to explain the core features of your app.

 a.
 Actuarial Calculation: The app calculates the present value of a future amount based on an interest rate and the number of periods.
 b.
 Data Pipeline Simulation: The "Run Data Pipeline" button demonstrates a simple data engineering process by taking some raw data, processing it, and then saving the result to a database.
 b.
 Security: The app includes a simple security check to ensure the user is authenticated before performing any actions.

 4. License

 Distributed under the MIT License.
 See LICENSE for more information.
-A well-structured README.md shows that you're organized and thoughtful about your project.
-It not only helps others understand your work but also helps you remember the project's purpose as you come back to it later.